merenlab/SAAV-structural-mapping/README.md

 # Don't use this!

 The premise of this repositoriy has been superseded by an extension of anvi'o, and this repo still exists only for archival purposes / reproducibility.
-Please visit https://merenlab.org/software/anvio-structure/ if you want to map SAAVs onto structures
+Please visit https://merenlab.org/software/anvio-structure/ if you want to map SAAVs onto structures, and do much more as well.

 ### Requirements